 5).
 No doesn’t always mean No – if a client says No, should you give up?
 Of course not, you are just getting started.
 Maybe the prospect is having a bad day, or doesn’t quite understand what you are offering.
 OK.
 Take a deep breath.
 Think this through.
 Come at him in a different angle.
 Maybe circle back in a couple of weeks.

 6).
 Whittle down your Prospect List – one of the biggest mistakes many companies make is that they send out marketing material or make sales calls to every company under the sun.
 Wrong.
 Take a hard look at your existing clients.
 Develop a client profile.
-Who are you best clients?
+Who are your best clients?
 Why are your higher end clients buying more than your lower end clients?
 Rather than use the shotgun approach to prospecting, narrow down your list to the top 100 clients and start targeting them.

 7).
 No Marketing Plan is an island – there are at least 7 marketing weapons at your disposal – direct mail, the internet, company brochures, advertising, public relations and trade shows.
 At some companies, these marketing tools are handled by different departments that don’t always interact with one another.
 Big mistake.
 Mr. Holmes recommends that you use a stacked marketing approach and develop a consistent theme.
-Also, don’t forget to provide your sales people with marketing pieces that they can use in their sales presentations.
+Also, don’t forget to provide your salespeople with marketing pieces that they can use in their sales presentations.

-If you are interested in learning more about his book, or would like to purchase it, please click here – The Ultimate Sales Machine: Turbocharge Your Business with Relentless Focus on 12 Key Strategies.
+If you are interested in learning more about his book or would like to purchase it, please click here – The Ultimate Sales Machine: Turbocharge Your Business with Relentless Focus on 12 Key Strategies.

 Please let me know if you have any comments about his publication or videos.